halirutan/BrainSegmentation/docs/training_data/FullHeadSeg.md

 1. **SynthSeg Segmentation:** Automatically segments brain structures robustly from the input MRI.
 2. **CHARM Segmentation:** Performs head model segmentation, including specific anatomical labels.
-3. **Label Isolation and Resampling:** SynthSeg segmentation is resampled to match the CHARM segmentation resolution.
+3. **Label Isolation and Resampling:** Specific CHARM labels (501, 502, 506, 507, 508, 509, 511, 512, 514, 515, 516, 517, 520, 530) are isolated, and SynthSeg segmentation is resampled to match the CHARM segmentation resolution.
-4. **Overlay Creation:** Combines both segmentations into a unified segmentation map, prioritizing SynthSeg labels.
+4. **Overlay Creation:** Combines both segmentations into a unified segmentation map, with SynthSeg labels taking precedence over CHARM labels where they overlap (SynthSeg labels are used wherever they exist, and CHARM labels are used only in areas where SynthSeg does not provide a label).
 5. **Label Consistency Verification:** Ensures all generated overlays share identical sets of segmentation labels.

 ---

 ## Output Files

+### Final Output
-Output overlays are stored with filenames structured as:
+The main output overlays are stored with filenames structured as:

 ```shell
 <basename_of_input_file>_overlay.nii.gz
 ```

+### Intermediate Files
+The pipeline also generates several intermediate files during processing:

+- `<basename_of_input_file>_synthseg.nii.gz`: SynthSeg segmentation output
+- `<basename_of_input_file>_charm/`: Directory containing CHARM segmentation results
+- `<basename_of_input_file>_charm_filtered.nii.gz`: CHARM segmentation with isolated labels
+- `<basename_of_input_file>_synthseg_resampled.nii.gz`: SynthSeg segmentation resampled to match CHARM resolution

-# Label Consistency Check
+## Label Consistency Check

 The pipeline automatically verifies label consistency across all generated segmentation overlays.
 If discrepancies are found, the process halts and explicitly identifies the inconsistent files.